Sex differences in education: Gender differences in tertiary education

+Women were found to default more frequently than men on student loans.

 Sex discrimination in education globally

 Improvements in removing sex discrimination from education have had great advancements in the last many years all over the world, but discrimination does still happen.
 Sexist values instilled into children's minds insist that boys do well at sports, be physically strong, and be competitive and that girls should prepare to cater to their husbands while doing things such as cooking, cleaning, and taking care of children.
 These values also cause bullying in young children to individuals who do not follow the social norms of how girls and boys should act and what interests they should have.
 On a global scale, many developing countries force females to leave school earlier than men and do not give them the same opportunities.

 China

 China's gender inequality within their education system dates back centuries, but despite some improvement over time has a long way to go.
 Huge economic and societal development since the 1980s has become a major factor in improving gender equality in not only their education systems but China as a whole.
 Since the government has more money to invest in the education system, more schools were built, and more women gained the opportunity to attend school.
 Despite this, there is still a huge barrier between discrimination in rural versus urban areas.
 In rural areas, women have consistently been twice as likely to be illiterate when compared to men.
 On top of this, China's one-child policy, although no longer in effect, made a lasting impact on the discrimination against women by their families as most families hoped to have a son.
-This so-called "son preference” has prevailed among most Chinese parents for centuries and continues to make women less important.
+This so-called "son preference" has prevailed among most Chinese parents for centuries and continues to make women less important.